-The Auke (A’akw Kwáan) and Taku tribes inhabited the area for thousands of years.
-The A’akw Kwáan had a village and burying ground at Indian Point, in Auke Bay.
-The land and the sea provided an abundance of food and natural resources.
-Although the Russians had an extensive colony in Alaska from 1784 to 1867, and they conducted fur trading with Alaskan Natives of the Aleutian Islands, Kodiak, and Sitka, they did not establish any settlements near Juneau.
-The first European to explore Gastineau Channel was Joseph Whidbey, master of the Discovery during the Vancouver Expedition of 1791 to 1795.
+The Auke (A’akw Kwáan) and Taku tribes of the Tlingit people have inhabited the Juneau area for thousands of years with the land and the sea providing an abundance of food and natural resources.
+In 1784, the Russian-American Company began colonizing Alaska starting at Kodiak, but despite a gradual eastward expansion across the Gulf of Alaska that ended at Sitka, they did not establish any settlements near Juneau.
+The first European to explore Gastineau Channel was Lieutenant Joseph Whidbey, master of the Discovery during the expedition of Captain George Vancouver.
 He and his party explored the southern end of Gastineau Channel in 1794, but thick ice prevented them from proceeding north.
-Gold miners began migrating up the Pacific Coast after the California gold rush in 1849.
-In 1867, the Russian Alaska Territory was sold to the United States.
-In 1880, Sitka mining engineer George Pilz offered a reward to any local Native in Alaska who could lead him to gold-bearing ore.
-Chief Kowee (Tlingit Kaawa.ée) arrived with some gold ore, and several prospectors were sent to investigate.
-Pilz sent Joe Juneau and Richard Harris to the Gastineau Channel, directing them to Snow Slide Gulch (the head of Gold Creek), and there they found gold nuggets.
-Major mining operations soon developed in the Juneau mining district including Lemon Creek, Treadwell Mine, Alaska-Juneau Mine, and Alaska-Gastineau Mine.
+Some Russian records show that small amounts of the metal had been observed in various localities in Southeast Alaska, but none were believed to be of commercial importance.
+In these early years, the greater part of the abrupt mountainous belt of Southeast Alaska was known only to the Tlingit people and a few fur traders.
+In 1867, the Alaska Purchase transferred the Russian territory to the United States, and within a few years, gold miners began migrating up the Pacific Coast.
+In 1880, Sitka mining engineer George Pilz offered a reward to anyone who could lead him to gold-bearing ore.
+The Tlingit Chief Kowee (Kaawa.ée) arrived with some gold ore and Pilz sent prospectors Joseph Juneau and Richard Harris to a creek on the western shore of Gastineau Channel, directing them particularly to investigate Snow Slide Gulch at the head of Gold Creek where they found gold nuggets.
+Major mining operations soon developed in the Juneau mining district including the Treadwell Mine, Alaska-Juneau Mine, and Alaska-Gastineau Mine.
+The three produced $158 million worth of gold at a time when gold was priced between $20 and $35 an ounce.
+The Alaska Juneau mine closed during World War II as the cost of production became prohibitive.
+The Treadwell mine was flooded in 1917 and finally closed in 1922.